Robust quantum dots charge autotuning using neural network uncertainty: Datasets

-Autotuning datasets: \begin{itemize} \item At least three transition lines visible, or partially visible, in the diagram. \item Clearly identifiable empty regime in the measured range (no line for at least 2 times the average space between visible lines). \end{itemize}
+Autotuning datasets: \begin{itemize} \item At least three transition lines must be visible or partially visible in the diagram. \item A clearly identifiable empty regime must be in the measured range (no line for at least two times the average space between visible lines). \end{itemize}